nik-kita/_deprecated_nik-kita.github.io/README.md

     <li class="wrap">
         <h4>Stripe</h4>
         <p class="no-show">
+During my career I made some payment scenarios using this technology.
+It's very modern, simple and powerful solution for developing and managing payments.
         </p>
     </li>
     <li class="wrap">
         <h4>Nx monorepo-manager</h4>
         <p class="no-show">
+`Nest.js` has some cool out-of-the box solutions for managing microservice architecture.
+But when we want to store for example frontend and backend applications under the one repository, such tools like Nx are extremely useful.
         </p>
     </li>
     <li class="wrap">
         <h4>Microservice architecture</h4>
         <p class="no-show">
+I like to split any project to microservice architecture, because it multiply potential performance possibilities of project and also add more modularity and code clean.
+On many projects I worked with microservice architecture or developed separate microservice of existed project.
         </p>
     </li>
     <li class="wrap">
         <h4>GitHub actions</h4>
         <p class="no-show">
+I have some experience with setting not complicated task, jobs.
         </p>
     </li>
     <li class="wrap">
         <h4>Google Cloud Platform</h4>
         <p class="no-show">
+I worked with firebase, google maps API, google drive API, cloud storage.
         </p>
     </li>
     <li class="wrap">
         <h4>Amazon Web Services</h4>
         <p class="no-show">
+I worked with EC2, Cloud9, S3.
+Also have experience in setting all these services, databases, gateways, rules etc.
         </p>
     </li>
     <li>
         <h4>Nginx</h4>
         <p class="no-show">
+I wrote some configurations for server, made some optimizations by delegating some start steps with request processing from main node server to Nginx.
         </p>
     </li>
 </ul>